Christopher-Weier/Linux-File-Permissions/README.md

-linux-file-permissions/
-├── README.md
-└── images/
-    ├── navigation.png
-    ├── permissions-string.png
-    ├── chmod-file.png
-    ├── hidden-files.png
-    ├── restrict-hidden.png
 # 🐧 Linux File Permissions & Access Control
 **Focus:** Linux Administration · Access Control · Security Hardening

-> **Disclaimer**
-> This project is a **sanitized, educational demonstration** of Linux file and directory permission management.
-> Usernames, directory names, and file names are used for instructional purposes only.

 ---

 ## 📌 Project Description
 Using the Linux command line, file and directory permissions were examined and modified to ensure that users and groups have **appropriate levels of access**.
-Proper permission management helps limit organizational risk by reducing unauthorized access and minimizing the attack surface :contentReference[oaicite:1]{index=1}.
+Proper permission management helps limit organizational risk by reducing unauthorized access and minimizing the attack surface.

 ---